iomz/hito/README.md

 ### Keyboard Shortcuts

 - **Customizable Hotkeys**: Create and manage custom keyboard shortcuts for various actions
+- **Automatic Category Hotkeys**: New categories automatically get number keys (1-9, then 0) assigned for quick toggling
 - **Modal-Only Navigation**: Arrow keys (← →) and Esc are built-in, modal-only navigation keys that cannot be customized
 - **Default Hotkeys**: J and K are pre-configured default hotkeys for navigation (customizable or removable via the Hotkeys sidebar)
 - **Global Shortcuts**: `?` key shows/hides the keyboard shortcuts overlay globally